The Tournament

 Players Night

 After the tournament is before the party.
 On the evening of the 25th of April we celebrate the winners, the players and the tournament in the legendary Ottakringer Brauerei – the brewery of a top Viennese beer.
-The doors open at 7 pm, further deailt about the event will follow soon.
+The doors open at 7 p.m., the buffet at 7.30 a.m..

 Where: Ottakringer Brauerei, Ottakringer Platz 1, 1160 Vienna